humzaashraf1/RNASeq-Analysis-of-Replicative-Aging/README.md

 --validateMappings \
 -o /path/salmon_output
 ```
-Here is a bash script to achieve the same result for a folder of paired reads:
+Here is a bash script to achieve the same result for a folder of paired reads (run_salmon.sh):
 ```bash
 #!/bin/bash